J. Frank Barefield, Jr. Department of Criminal Justice

 Minor in Forensic Psychology

 Forensic Psychology is the professional practice by psychologists within the areas of clinical psychology, counseling psychology, neuropsychology, and school psychology, when they are engaged regularly as experts in an activity primarily intended to provide professional psychological expertise to the judicial system.
 Forensic psychologists work with individuals who may present a variety of mental health issues within the context of the civil law (e.g., personal injury suits, civil commitment proceedings, child custody disputes, or workers' compensation cases) and criminal law (e.g., insanity, competency to stand trial, assessment of future violence potential, or treatment of sex offenders).
 The minor is co-sponsored by the Department of Criminal Justice and the Department of Psychology, and is intended to expose students with an interest in forensic psychology to a broad-based overview of the field.
-A total of 24 semester hours is required to complete the minor.
+A total of 18 semester hours is required to complete the minor.
+Course substitutions may be made with permission of the department chairs.

 A grade of “C” or better is required for all courses.